tuubes/Photon-API/README.md

 ## Branches
 The *develop* branch contains the latest **in development** version of the Photon API.
 It's probably unstable and may change a lot.
 More stable releases can be found in the *master* branch.

+## Current status
+The Photon API **isn't ready** yet, that is, it lacks some important features and may change a lot in the future.
+But we've worked a lot and it is on the right track.